-⇒ reduce to idle run - 7.
-Left and Right fuel tank check ⇒ during engine run, the fuel pressure must not drop below tolerated value in either of fuel tanks in use.
+- 7. Left and Right fuel tank check ⇒ during engine run, the fuel pressure must not drop below tolerated value in either of fuel tanks in use.
 During the change-over of fuel tanks in use, a short-term pressure drop may occur.
-After the appropriate fuel tank is selected, the fuel pressure must return to appropriate values. - 8.
-Fuel pumps check ⇒ set the RPM up to 2000 RPM - ⇒ switch on both fuel pumps - ⇒ switch off the auxiliary fuel pump for a period of 5 seconds and check the fuel pressure - ⇒ switch on the auxiliary fuel pump - switch off the main fuel pump for a period of 5 seconds and check the fuel pressure - ⇒ switch on the main fuel pump - 9.
+After the appropriate fuel tank is selected, the fuel pressure must return to appropriate values. - - ⇒ switch on both fuel pumps - ⇒ switch off the back-up fuel pump for a period of 5 seconds and check the fuel pressure - ⇒ switch on the back-up fuel pump - ⇒ switch off the main fuel pump for a period of 5 seconds and check the fuel pressure - ⇒ switch on the main fuel pump - 9.
 Acceleration and engine power check ⇒ brake the aircraft by applying maximum brake effect - ⇒ set up full engine power and hold for 10 seconds - ⇒ the RPM shall reach 5000 RPM - ⇒ set up the throttle to idle run